Utuado, Puerto Rico: History

 The town of Utuado was founded October 12, 1739, by Irishman Sebastian de Morfi (Sebastian Murphy), on behalf of 60 families from Arecibo.
 It was the first town established in the interior, mountainous region of the island known as Cordillera Central and the 11th oldest established municipality in Puerto Rico, following San Juan, San Germán, Coamo, Arecibo, Aguada, Loiza, Ponce, Añasco, Guayama and Manatí.

 Columbus's arrival

 At the time of the Spanish initial occupation of the island on November 19, 1493, by Christopher Columbus, Puerto Rico was inhabited by the Taíno.
 The Taínos were a culturally developed society with a universal language, a developed agricultural system, and a social organization based on caciques or chieftains.
 The Utuado area was ruled over by cacique Guarionex.
-In Caguana, the Taínos built a series of courts or bateyes, Caguana Ceremonial Ball Courts Site, that is considered the best example of Taino engineering in the West Indies.
+In Caguana, the Taínos built a series of courts or bateyes, Caguana Ceremonial Ball Courts Site, the most extensive example of Taino engineering in the West Indies.
+The site is designated a US National Historic Landmark.